Lafayette Leopards softball

-The Lafayette Leopards softball team represents Lafayette College in NCAA Division I college softball.
-The team participates in the Patriot League (PL).
+The Lafayette Leopards softball team is what represents Lafayette College in NCAA Division I college softball.
+The team currently participates in the Patriot League (PL).
 The team was formerly a member of the East Coast Conference (ECC).
-The Leopards are currently led by head coach Kelliner Croushere.
-The team plays its home games at Lafayette Softball Field located on the university's campus.
+The Leopards are currently led by their head coach Kelliner Croushere.
+The team plays its home games at Lafayette Softball Field which is located on the university's campus.

 History

 The Leopards have struggled as a program since joining the Patriot League.
 The team has only one season with a winning record in 34 years, doing so in 2008 after achieving a 27–24 record.
 Since the team has failed to win games, they have in turn failed a regular season championship as well as failing to win the Patriot League Tournament.
 Failing to win the latter also means the team has failed to qualify for the NCAA Division I softball tournament.

 Lafayette has won several awards during their time in the Patriot League.
 The team has won three PL Player of the Year awards, winning in 1996 and 1997 with Jen Rothrock, and in 2009 with Christina Giambrone.
 The team has also won two PL Coach of the Year awards, doing so in 2000 with John Wong and in 2006 with Jeanine Gunther.

 Karavin Dew was hired as the Leopards' head coach in August 2022.